-\RAW/C-RAW images are generated in [3:2], and the set aspect ratio is appended.
-JPEG images are generated in the set aspect ratio.
+\RAW images are generated at 3:2, with information added about the specified aspect ratio, and JPEG images are generated at the specified aspect ratio.

 \ 1: Angle of view of approx. 1.6 times the focal length.

 Still photo file size / Number of possible shots / Maximum burst for continuous shooting